Edgar-Donk/frothy-brew/docs/colour_picker/adding_alpha_result.rst

 Adding Alpha
 ------------

-Since we wish to place the alpha component directly below the rgb values, it would be best to move the final result label to just right of the red component.
+Place the alpha component directly below the rgb values, and move the final result label to just right of the red component.
 Enclose the rgb in a labelframe, place opacity in its own labelframe, while we are at it put the final result in its own labelframe.
 Add a check function::